 Whether you choose an HD Chromecast or the 4K HDR Chromecast Ultra, the ability to stream almost anything to your TV at the tap of a finger is a huge reason Chromecast is popular, perhaps second only to its affordable price.
 Chromecast also allows you to stream any browsing tab in Chrome, and even mirror your desktop.
 Even if it’s not your primary streamer, which is increasingly the case for many, it’s nice to have a Chromecast around when you need one.

-As we alluded to above, apart from an updated look, there’s very little new to report.
+As we alluded to above, apart from an updated look, there’s very little new to report in the latest HD Chromecast.
 A side-by-side comparison reveals a near identical list of features for both the third-generation Chromecast and the 2015 model.
-Along with the same basic size and weight, both devices include HDMI connection, micro-USB input, Wi-Fi 802.11ac connection (2.4GHz/5GHz), and an optional Ethernet adapter.
+Along with the same basic size and weight, both devices include HDMI connection, Micro USB input, Wi-Fi 802.11ac connection (2.4GHz/5GHz), and an optional Ethernet adapter.

 Intuitive streaming has always been the key selling point, and that hasn’t changed.

 When it comes to streaming, both Chromecasts max out at 1080p HD resolution (i.e., no 4K video or HDR support).
-The biggest notable difference here is that the latest Chromecast offers 1080p video at 60 frames per second, as opposed to 60fps at a max 720p.
-Since most streaming TV from Netflix, HBO, and others (the device still can’t support Amazon Prime Video) tops out at 30 frames per second, the improved framerate won’t really matter for a lot of what you watch, and much of the content you’ll find on YouTube at higher frame rates is offered in 4K resolution.
+The biggest notable difference here is that the latest Chromecast offers 1080p video at 60 frames per second, as opposed to 60 fps at a max 720p.
+Since most streaming TV from Netflix, HBO — and finally, Amazon Prime Video — tops out at 30 frames per second, the improved framerate won’t really matter for a lot of what you watch, and much of the content you’ll find on YouTube at higher framerates is offered in 4K resolution.

 Where the higher framerate could make a very slight difference is for live sports content from streaming services like Sling TV, where the action should theoretically be more fluid for 1080p content when both sides of the streaming pipeline are firing on all cylinders.
 Newer TVs commonly offer a 60Hz native refresh rate (i.e., 60 cycles per second), meaning 60 frames-per-second video offers a frame to fill each moment on screen to provide cleaner movement with less stuttering.
 That said, a high volume of live sports content maxes out at 720p anyway, so there’s really very little to crow about here.

 Yes!
-As referenced above, there’s a new class of affordable 4K HDR streaming devices in town, including Roku’s new $40 Roku Premiere and the feature-packed $50 Roku Premiere+.
-For its part, Amazon also now offers a $50 4K HDR streamer in the Fire TV Stick 4K, which also adds Dolby Vision HDR alongside HDR10 for an even more dynamic way to experience HDR’s improved contrast on Dolby Vision-supported TVs.
+As referenced above, there’s a higher class of affordable 4K HDR streaming devices, including Roku’s $40 Roku Premiere and the feature-packed $50 Roku Premiere+.
+For its part, Amazon also now offers a $50 4K HDR streamer in the Fire TV Stick 4K, which also adds Dolby Vision HDR alongside HDR10 and HDR10+ for an even more dynamic way to experience HDR’s improved contrast on supported TVs.